frovedis/frovedis/doc/tutorial/tutorial.md

     t.show();

-In this example, the function multiplies c1 and c2 and creates new column multiply.
+In this example, the function multiplies c1 and c2 and creates new column `multiply`.
 Here, you need to give the type of return value and the types of columns as the template arguments.
 The number of columns that can be provided is limited to 6 in the current implementation.